4LT/qc-conduit/README.md

 a toggleable door in the open position will only close if receiving a value of 0 or lower.

+Set `squad` name to explicitly specify what group a linked door belongs to.

 ### math_adder

 This entity stores a value which other entities can add to via **received**